 Doug also collaborates with faculty and campus partners to assist students during difficult circumstances and transitions.
 In addition, he is responsible for co-creating and implementing initiatives such as the Summer Opportunity for Academic Recovery (SOAR) for academically dismissed students, and the HOPE Protection Partnership (with Financial Aid) for freshmen with state lottery-funded scholarships.

-Cory Major serves as the Director for the TRIO Student Support Services (SSS) at the University of Tennessee-Knoxville.
+Talisha Adams serves as the Interim Director for the TRiO Student Support Services (SSS).
 Funded in part by the U.S. Department of Education, SSS seeks to increase the number of low-income college students, first-generation college students, and college students with disabilities who successfully complete a bachelor’s degree.
 The program does this through individual coaching, small, SSS-only sections of math and chemistry classes, one-on-one tutoring, cultural enrichment activities, workshops, and in partnership with campus and community partners.